How to fix problems with a new build home

 Electrical and plumbing issues

-Properly installed electrical and plumbing systems are vital for a safe and functional home.
+Properly installed electrical and plumbing systems are a must for a safe and functional home.
 Faulty installations can lead to serious problems, including electrical hazards or water damage.
 Look out for signs like non-functioning outlets, leaks, or poor water pressure.

 Identifying and resolving installation errors